zxuuuustupid/zxuuuustupid/README.md

 ### An undergraduate student in SMEE of UESTC
 #### In Center for system reliability and safety of UESTC, China

-🔭 I’m currently working on fault detection of train tranmission systems with zero-fault sample
+I’m currently researching on fault detection of train tranmission systems with zero-fault sample
-🌱 I’m currently learning anything
+Interested in Large Model (LM) now!
-💬 Ask me about anything you want to know
+Ask me about anything you want to know
-📫 How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com
+How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com
-😄 Pronouns: he
+Pronouns: he
-⚡ Fun fact: love MHWI and CS2
+Fun fact: love MHWI and CS2
 ### Congratulations for Team Spirit！！！

 <table>